nushell/nushell.github.io/book/metadata.md

 Let's run the `open` command again, but this time, we'll look at the tags it gives back:

 ```
-> open Cargo.toml | tags
+> open Cargo.toml | metadata
 ────────┬───────────────────────────────────────────
- span   │ [row end start]
+ span   │ {record 2 fields}
- anchor │ /home/jonathant/Source/nushell/Cargo.toml
 ────────┴───────────────────────────────────────────
 ```

-Currently, we track two bits of metadata on the values in pipeline.
-You can notice that we have the anchor, which gives the location for where this data was loaded from.
-This can help Nu better understand how to present data.

-There's also a span.
+Currently, we track only the span of where values come from.
 Let's take a closer look at that:

 ```
-> open Cargo.toml | tags | get span
+> open Cargo.toml | metadta | get span
 ───────┬────
  start │ 5
  end   │ 15